-Offence Maximum penalty Penalty points Causing death by dangerous14 years' imprisonment / Unlimited fine / Obligatory 3 to 11 (if driving disqualification (minimum 2 years) exceptionally not disqualified) Dangerous driving 2 years' imprisonment / Unlimited fine / Obligatory disqualification 3 to 11 (if exceptionally not disqualified) • 14 years' imprisonment / Unlimited fine / Obligatory fdisqualification (minimum 2 years) 3 to 11 (if exceptionally not disqualified) Careless and inconsiderate driving Unlimited fine / Discretionary disqualification 3 to 9 Driving while unfit through 6 months' imprisonment / Unlimited fine / Obligatory /3 to 11 (if drink or drugs or with excess disqualification exceptionally alcohol: or failing to provide a a not specimen for analysis disqualified) Failing to stop after an 6 months' imprisonment / Unlimited fine / 5 to 10 accident or failing to report a arDiscretionary disqualification Driving while disqualified 6 months' imprisonment (12 months in Scotland) / Unlimited fine / Discretionary disqualification 6 Driving after refusal or revocation of licence on medical grounds 6 months' imprisonment / Unlimited fine / Discretionary disqualification 3 to 6 Driving without insurance Unlimited fine / Discretionary disqualification 6 to 8 Using a vehicle in a dangerous condition LGV or PCV unlimited, other vehicles £2,500/ Obligatory disqualification if offence committed within 3 years of a previous conviction for a similar offence - 6 months min.
-Otherwise discretionary 3 in each case Failure to have proper control of vehicle or full view of the road and traffic ahead DI£1,000 fine (£2,500 for PCV or goods vehicle) / Discretionary disqualification 3 Using a hand-held mobile phone when driving £1,000 fine (£2,500 for PCV or goods vehicle) / Discretionary disqualification 6 Driving otherwise than in accordance with a licence £1,000 fine / Discretionary disqualification 3 to 6 Speeding £1,000 fine (£2,500 for motorway offences) / Discretionary disqualification 3 to 6, or 3 (fixed penalty)
+Offence Maximum penalty Penalty points Causing death by dangerous driving 14 years' imprisonment / Unlimited fine / Obligatory disqualification (minimum 2 years) 3 to 11 (if exceptionally not disqualified) Dangerous driving 2 years' imprisonment / Unlimited fine / Obligatory disqualification 3 to 11 (if exceptionally not disqualified) Causing death by careless driving under the influence of drink or drugs 14 years' imprisonment / Unlimited fine / Obligatory disqualification (minimum 2 years) 3 to 11 (if exceptionally not disqualified) Careless and inconsiderate driving £5,000 fine / Discretionary disqualification 3 to 9 Driving while unfit through drink or drugs or with excess alcohol: or failing to provide a specimen for analysis 6 months' imprisonment / £5,000 fine / Obligatory disqualification 3 to 11 (if exceptionally not disqualified) Failing to stop after an accident or failing to report an accident 6 months' imprisonment / £5,000 fine / Discretionary disqualification 5 to 10 Driving while disqualified 6 months' imprisonment (12 months in Scotland) / £5,000 fine / Discretionary disqualification 6 Driving after refusal or revocation of licence on medical grounds 6 months' imprisonment / £5,000 fine / Discretionary disqualification 3 to 6

-Traffic light offences £1,000 fine / Discretionary disqualification 3

-No MOT certificate £1,000 fine -

-Seat belt offences £500 fine -

-Dangerous cycling £2,500 fine -

-Careless cycling £1,000 fine -

-Cycling on pavement £500 fine -

-Failing to identify driver of vehicle £1,000 fine / Discretionary disqualification -
+Driving without insurance Fines: LGV £5,000 PCV £5,000 Other £2,500 / Obligatory disqualification (6 months minimum) if offence committed within 3 years of a previous conviction for the same offence - otherwise discretionary 3 in each case Failure to have proper control of vehicle or full view of the road and traffic ahead, or using a hand-held mobile phone when driving £1,000 fine (£2,500 for PCV or goods vehicle) / Discretionary disqualification 3 Driving otherwise than in accordance with a licence £1,000 fine / Discretionary disqualification 3 to 6 Speeding £1,000 fine (£2,500 for motorway offences) / Discretionary disqualification 3 to 6, or 3 (fixed penalty) Traffic light offences £1,000 fine / Discretionary disqualification 3 No MOT certificate £1,000 fine - Seat belt offences £500 fine - Dangerous cycling £1,000 fine - Careless cycling £1,000 fine - Cycling on pavement £500 fine - Failing to identify driver of vehicle £1,000 fine / Discretionary disqualification 6

-Where a court disqualifies a person on conviction for one of these offences, it must order an extended retest.
+• Where a court disqualifies a person on conviction for one of these offences, it must order an extended retest.
 The courts also have discretion to order a retest for any other offence which carries penalty points, an extended retest where disqualification is obligatory, and an ordinary test where disqualification is not obligatory.